-Under s.13 of the PSA 1993 a pension, of at least the value of the GMP, must be provided to a Scheme member at GMP age (60 for women, 65 for men [s.181 PSA 1993]) in respect of the period during which, between 6 April 1978 and 5 April 1997, the member paid contracted-out national insurance contributions (excluding any period in contracted-out employment during which the member paid primary Class 1 contributions at the married woman’s or widow’s reduced rate by virtue of s.19(4) of the Social Security Contributions and Benefits Act 1992) [s.13(1) PSA 1993].
-A Scheme may provide for the commencement of the Scheme member’s GMP to be postponed for any period for which the member continues in employment after reaching GMP age.
-However, scheme member's consent must be obtained if the administering authority wishes to postpone payment of the GMP for any such postponement [s.13(4) PSA 1993]:
+Under s.13 of the PSA 1993 a pension, of at least the value of the GMP, must be provided to a member at GMP age (60 for women, 65 for men [s.181 PSA 1993]) in respect of the period during which, between 6 April 1978 and 5 April 1997, the member paid contracted-out national insurance contributions (excluding any period in contracted-out employment during which the member paid primary Class 1 contributions at the married woman’s or widow’s reduced rate by virtue of s.19(4) of the Social Security Contributions and Benefits Act 1992) [s.13(1) PSA 1993].
+A Scheme may provide for the commencement of the member’s GMP to be postponed for any period for which the member continues in employment after reaching GMP age.
+However, member's consent must be obtained if the administering authority wishes to postpone payment of the GMP for any such postponement [s.13(4) PSA 1993]:

-by virtue of employment to which the Scheme does not relate [s.13(5)(a) PSA 1993], and
+regarding employment to which the Scheme does not relate [s.13(5)(a) PSA 1993], and

-after the expiration of five years from the date on which the Scheme member attains GMP age [s.13(5)(b) PSA 1993].
+after the expiration of five years from the date on which the member reaches GMP age [s.13(5)(b) PSA 1993].

 The postponement provisions under the LGPS in England and Wales are covered in detail in the ‘GMP payable table’ that can be found on the guides and sample documents page of www.lgpsregs.org.

-When payment of the GMP commences for a Scheme member, it is payable for life. [s.13(3) PSA 1993]
+When payment of the GMP commences for a member, it is payable for life. [s.13(3) PSA 1993]

 GMP for Survivor’s

-Under s.17 of the PSA 1993 the Scheme has to provide a survivor (widow, widower, surviving civil partner) with an entitlement to a GMP (whether the death occurs before, on or after the deceased’s GMP age) [s.17(1) PSA 1993].
+Under s.17 of the PSA 1993 the Scheme must provide a survivor (widow, widower, surviving civil partner) with an entitlement to a GMP (whether the death occurs before, on or after the deceased’s GMP age) [s.17(1) PSA 1993].
 However, although the Scheme has to provide a survivor with an entitlement to a GMP, the Scheme only has to make payment of the survivor’s GMP where certain conditions are met – see the table in paragraph 17 [s.17(4A) to (6) of the PSA 1993 and regulations 21 and 22 of the Occupational Pension Schemes (Schemes that were Contracted-out) (No 2) Regulations 2015 [SI 2015/1677] as amended by the Occupational Pension Schemes and Social Security (Schemes that were Contracted-out and Graduated Retirement Benefit) (Miscellaneous Amendments) Regulations 2017 [SI 2017/354]].

 Survivor ‘entitled’ to GMP and GMP is in payment